 My notice says I owe more than the annual assessment amount.
 Why?

 Your notice will list the annual assessment amount and your past due balance.
-Past-due balances include any unpaid annual assessments, late fees, legal fees, and ACC fines.
+Past-due balances include any unpaid annual assessments, late fees, interest, and legal fees.
 To keep your account current, you must pay the entire balance due.
 If you do not understand your past-due balance amount please email us at email@example.com.
 Please include your name and property address in any communication.

 My notice says I owe less than the assessment amount or shows a credit.
 Why?